JTafej/Programming-Lessons/11_13 LESSON.md

 * Please find at least 5 words that you do not know.
 See if you can find a definition for those words that makes sense to you.
 If the definitions seem to complicated, try a different word!
 Sometimes finding definitions of new coding terms can get complicated.
 This is normal.
 Being able to find definitions on your own is a powerful skill.
 * Finally, if you had to pick to pick one of these 12 examples as your job, which one would you choose?
 Why?

-#### Please upload your document to Canvas when you are finished.
-See you Wednesday!
+#### Please put your answers in the Google Form on Canvas under "announcements."
+See you Wednesday.